C1harlieL/mp-syn/README.md

 The idea of colour associated with sound I borrowed from the perceptual phenomenon of synesthesia, where one cognitive pathway such as the auditory one, causes automatic involuntary experiences in a second sensory pathway, maybe the visual one.
 This creates the effect of people seeing sounds, maybe as colours.
 Certain musical keys may create visual effects of a certain colour for a synesthete.
 Colours in my app are used to represent the most common twelve notes used in the western tonal music as a synesthetic visualiser for the notes.
 Colour could help with recognising patterns in music and to see which part of the octave you are in.

 The dots on the grid react to its corresponding note being played.
 Another use of it would be a visualiser, to visualise melodies as patterns of colour.
 Being a visually minded person, I constantly visualise shapes and patterns on the guitar and piano when playing.
-Have a visual output while playing of coloured notes could allow for easier and faster learning of music, as the patterns of colours are easier to visualise.
+Having a visual output, while playing, of coloured notes could allow for easier and faster learning of music, as the patterns of colours are easier to visualise.

 ![Interface image ](https://github.com/C1harlieL/mp-syn/blob/master/interface.jpeg)